 share of the world’s oil reserves and production further shrinks.

 Not long ago, technology broke the power of another strategic commodity.
 Until around the end of the nineteenth century salt had such a position because it was the only means of preserving meat.
 Odd as it seems today, salt mines conferred national power and wars were even fought over control of them.
 Today, no nation sways history because it has salt mines.
-Salt is still a useful commodity for a range of purposes.We import some salt, so if one defines independence as autarky we are not “salt independent”.
-But to most of us there is no “salt dependence” problem at all — because canning, electricity and refrigeration decisively ended salt’s monopoly of meat preservation, and thus its strategic importance.
+Salt is still a useful commodity for a range of purposes.We import some salt, so if one defines independence as autarky we are not “salt independentâ€.
+But to most of us there is no “salt dependence†problem at all — because canning, electricity and refrigeration decisively ended salt’s monopoly of meat preservation, and thus its strategic importance.

 We can and must do the same thing to oil.
-When the British Navy made the shift from coal to oil, then First Lord of the Admiralty Winston Churchill famously remarked, “safety and certainty in oil lies in variety and variety alone.”To diminish the strategic importance of oil to the international system it is critical to expand the Churchillian doctrine beyond geographical variety to a variety of fuels and feedstocks.
+When the British Navy made the shift from coal to oil, then First Lord of the Admiralty Winston Churchill famously remarked, “safety and certainty in oil lies in variety and variety alone.â€To diminish the strategic importance of oil to the international system it is critical to expand the Churchillian doctrine beyond geographical variety to a variety of fuels and feedstocks.Ensuring that new cars sold in the U.S. and, by extension, the rest of the world, are platforms on which fuels can compete will spark a competitive market in fuels made from a wide array of energy sources, thus breaking oil’s transportation fuel monopoly and eventually stripping oil of its strategic status.